Zatom-1: Towards a Multimodal Foundation Model for 3D Molecules and Materials

 \section{Introduction}

 Life, materials, and many modern functions, ranging from small molecule therapeutics to consumer electronic devices, are driven by chemistry.
 However, navigating the design space of chemical systems for high-impact downstream applications is notoriously time-consuming and error-prone \citep{blanco2023role, venkatasubramanian2019promise, wang2023scientific}.
-As such, developing our understanding of chemical systems with artificial intelligence (AI) methods represents a promising area of investment for deep learning research, given that these computational techniques have led to significant breakthroughs across related scientific fields in recent years \citep{jumper2021highly, abramson2024accurate}.
+As such, developing our understanding of chemical systems with artificial intelligence (AI) methods, in particular foundation models equipped with neural scaling \citep{bommasani2021opportunities, kaplan2020scaling, frey2023neural}, represents a promising area of investment for deep learning research, given that related computational techniques have recently led to significant breakthroughs across adjacent scientific fields \citep{jumper2021highly, abramson2024accurate, hayes2025simulating}.

-Recently, deep learning has begun to unify the generation of new 3D molecules and materials \citep{joshi2025allatom}, and several specialized prediction models currently exist for advanced molecule and material property prediction \citep{liao2023equiformer, qu2024escaip}.
-Nonetheless, no prior works offer a unified model capable of both generative modeling and representation learning of 3D molecules and materials.
+Recently, deep learning has begun to unify the generation of new 3D molecules and materials \citep{cheng2024response, joshi2025allatom, zhang2025unigenx, lu2026unified}, and several specialized prediction models currently exist for advanced molecule and material property prediction \citep{liao2023equiformer, qu2024escaip, perez2026self}.
+Nonetheless, no prior works offer a general-purpose model capable of both generative modeling and representation learning of 3D molecules and materials via cross-domain pretraining.
 To build such a unified model, several design choices must be addressed, including how to tokenize its inputs as well as what and how to learn using these tokens.